Ken-rgb/FakeCrusade/README.md

 # FakeCrusade
-Game written in cpp using websockets and sfml
+Game written in cpp and sfml

+Currently try to integrate websocket

 ## Set up